spacetelescope/romancal/README.md

 https://plwishmaster.stsci.edu:8081/job/RT/job/ROMAN/

-The test builds start at 6pm local Baltimore time Monday through Saturday on `jwcalibdev`.
+The test builds start at 6pm local Baltimore time Monday through Saturday on `rcalibdev`.

 To run the regression tests on your local machine, get the test dependencies and set the environment variable TEST_BIGDATA to our Artifactory server